Row Pattern (Table)

 All these elements are optional, depending on the functions needed.

 The Row Pattern, by default, will display one row to indicate to the User that data input is available (or required).
 A link beneath this initial input row will allow the User to add an additional row if desired.

 Each row will have a delete control on the far right, often represented by a “trash can” icon.
 This will allow the User to remove any unwanted rows, along with any data that has been input into them (prior to saving the form).

 The delete control CAN allow the user to remove all rows, even the initial row displayed upon page load.

 The “Add” link however should always be present to allow the user to add a row, even in the event of deleting all rows.

 For better performance, the Row Pattern pagination should be enabled automatically whenever 20 (or more) rows are present.
-Once pagination is enabled an “Order” column should be appeneded to allow the user to rearrange the rows.
+Once pagination is enabled an “Order” column should be appended to allow the user to rearrange the rows.

 Typically the Row Pattern will span either 8 or 12 colums for the page grid, depending on the layout of the page or panel on which it appears.
-The Row Pattern should accomodate all typical form elements as are necessary, but discretion should be used to insure the elements within the row are easy to read and interact with and do not become to cramped within the space.
+The Row Pattern should accommodate all typical form elements as are necessary, but discretion should be used to insure the elements within the row are easy to read and interact with and do not become to cramped within the space.